 While the official P90X site includes a nutritional plan along with the exercises, let’s just say it follows basic sensible eating guidelines, with an emphasis on lean protein, fewer fats, and more complex carbs.
 So, you know, eat like the pro athlete you wish you were, and follow the routine below — a similar workout to the official plyometrics P90X one — to get fitter and stronger in 90 days.

 The 20-Minute P90X Starter Workout

 Do each of the exercises below as a circuit.
 Repeat the full circuit three times.

 Lunge forward with each leg in big, deep steps four times.
 On the fourth lunge, swing your back leg forward and jump vertically like you’re shooting hoops.
 Return to lunging.
 Do 10 times.

-Cross your left leg over your right leg, then swing both legs out the right side, knees bent, as you jump the air.
+Cross your left leg over your right leg, then swing both legs out to the right side, knees bent, as you jump the air.
 10 side step-jumps right, then 10 to the left.

-Face a chair or bench so that you are standing just to the left of the object.
+Face a chair or bench so that you are standing just to the left of an object.
 Raise your right leg and swing it over the top of the chair.
 Shift your weight to the right side and swing your left leg over to follow.
 Reverse direction.
 Do 20 swing-overs.

 Bend knees and wind arms up over to the left side.
 Release arms and jump to the right, twisting your body 180 degrees.
 Bend knees and wind arms to the right side.
 Release and jump a half-turn to the left.
 Do 10 twist-jumps to both sides.